Wyze Thermostat and C-wire (What You Need To Know?).

 What’s a C-wire and why it’s important for your Wyze thermostat?

 So here is where the C-wire role comes in and will complete the circuit from the R wire and keep your thermostat running all the time.
-Wyze knows well that not all users have this wire already installed so they included a C-wire adapter that replaces the need for a C-Wire.

 The C-wire Adapter is compatible with systems with no C wire but does have at least a G and Y wire.